Professor Kim Bard

 Professor of Comparative Developmental Psychology

 Kim A Bard is Professor of Comparative Developmental Psychology.
 Prior to arriving at Portsmouth in 1999, she was a Research Scientist at Yerkes National Primate Research Center of Emory University, where she investigated the roles of emotion and socialization in early development, and designed a Responsive Care Nursery for chimpanzees to enhance their species-typical development.
 She received her BA with Honours in Psychology from Wheaton College, MA, USA and her MA and PhD in Comparative /Developmental Psychology from Georgia State University, GA, USA, the latter based on fieldwork with orangutans in Borneo, Indonesia.
 She is an Associate Fellow of the British Psychological Society, and Past President of the Primate Society of Great Britain and the European Federation for Primatology.
-Currently, she sits on the Advisory Board of Primates, is an Associate Editor for Animal Cognition, Section Editor for PLOS ONE, and sits of the Editorial Boards for American Journal of Primatology, Child Development Perspectives, and Emotion Review.
+Currently, she sits on the Advisory Board of Primates, is an Associate Editor for Animal Cognition, Section Editor for PLOS ONE, and sits of the Editorial Boards for American Journal of Primatology, Emotion Review, and Child Development Perspectives.
 Prof. Bard has published 95 peer-reviewed journal articles and 44 book chapters.
 Bard is the author of Responsive Care: Behavioral Intervention for Nursery-Reared Chimpanzees and a co-editor (with Heidi Keller) of The Cultural Nature of Attachment: Contextualizing Relationships and Development.